 Sometimes taking matters into your own hands is the best approach.
 By making your own dog food, you know exactly what’s going inside and nourishing your pet.
 However, be sure to research pet nutrition.
 Dogs, for example, make their own vitamin C, so no need to include ingredients high in this antioxidant.

 Imagine if you rarely left the confines of your home and office.
-You’d go a little stir crazy.
-Try heading to a new park, body of water, or field for them to experience foreign subtle scents and sounds.
-It will give your pet the stimulation it needs to develop a healthy mind and body.
+You’d go a little stir-crazy.
+If you're a dog owner, head to a new park or field to experience foreign subtle scents and sounds.
+Buy your cat some holistic toys for better stimulation.

 Why We Love National Holistic Pet Day